Even in posts that contain no video or images, there are things you can do to improve the accessibility of your posts.

 Upload your photo by either selecting the Photos/Videos button or dragging and dropping into the post window.

-Scroll over the thumbnail of your image and select the paint brush to Edit Photo.
+Scroll over the image and select Edit.

 Add the text that you want to add to your post and post the image.